-Derry pupil impresses with environmentally-friendly sunscreen
+Eco-friendly sunscreen wins top science award for Derry pupil

 - Published

-A 15-year-old Londonderry schoolgirl has been crowned UK Young Scientist of the Year 2023 for creating an environmentally-friendly sunscreen.
+A 15-year-old schoolgirl from Londonderry has been crowned UK Young Scientist of the Year for creating an environmentally-friendly sunscreen.

 Kaycee Deery designed a sunscreen that avoids the use of harmful chemicals that can damage the environment.

-The St Mary's College student designed a home-made UVA lightbox and tested natural oils for their ability to provide SPF protection for the skin.
+The St Mary's College student designed a home-made UVA lightbox and tested natural oils for their ability to provide protection for the skin.

-Kaycee said that winning the prestigious award was very surreal.
+Kaycee said that winning the prestigious award was surreal.

 "I'm still in shock," she told BBC Radio Foyle's Mark Patterson Show.

-"I don't think it has sunk in yet, and I don't think it will for awhile."
+"I don't think it has sunk in yet and I don't think it will for a while."

-Kaycee was presented with her award at The Big Bang Competition UK Young Scientists & Engineers Competition at at The NEC in Birmingham earlier this week.
+Kaycee was presented with her award at the the UK Young Scientists and Engineers competition in Birmingham this week.

-The young scientist said she was inspired to make the product after seeing articles about potentially-harmful chemicals in commercial sunscreens entering UK water systems.
+She said she was inspired to make the product after seeing articles about potentially-harmful chemicals in commercial sunscreens entering UK water systems.

-She said chemicals present in sunscreen, such as Titanium Dioxide and Zinc Oxide, can be washed away after users swim in the sea and pools or take a shower.

-"We needed to find a more eco-friendly solution because the store-bought kind are harming the marine life and the coral reefs, which just isn't fair."
+"We needed to find a more eco-friendly solution because the store-bought kind are harming the marine life and the coral reefs, which just isn't fair," said Kaycee.

 Kaycee set about creating natural sunscreens with UVA protection, derived from naturally-occurring oils.

-After selecting a range of oils, containing vitamins A and E, Kaycee tested their ability to absorb and protect against UVA radiation.
+She then tested the ability of the oils to absorb and protect against UVA radiation.

 Designing a homemade lightbox containing a UVA light torch, she tested each oil for its ability to provide SPF protection.

-Following her experiments, she was able to create several natural sunscreens ranging from SPF9 to SPF34 protection.
+After her experiments she was able to create several natural sunscreens ranging from SPF9 to SPF34 protection.

 The Derry student plans to further her experiments by testing for UVB protection to help avoid damage to skin such as burning and an increased risk of skin cancer.